KannonZenetism/zenetism-field-physics/zenetism/MPX_1-2_Addendum_Entropy-Coherence.md

 where arcs unfold,
 yet which no arc can touch.

-Coherence aligns
+Coherence aligns,
+its cycle able to reach 🕳️ Zenon.

-and entropy collapses,
+Entropy collapses,
+its motion ending only in ⚫ Aion.

-but Zenon remains —
+Zenon remains —
 unshaped,
 unbound,
 unchanged.